missionpinball/mpf-docs/tutorial/18_shots.rst

 state it's in since the scoring event is the generic shot hit event which does not include details of what state the shot is in.

-Now let's change the scoring section to this:
+Now let's change the variable_player section to this:

 .. code-block:: mpf-config

    ##! mode: base
-   scoring:
+   variable_player:
        my_first_shot_my_first_profile_unlit_hit:
            score: 100
        my_first_shot_my_first_profile_flashing_hit: